pxrw/CGTF-Depth/README.md

-# CoGF
+# CGTF-Depth
-Code for CoGF-Depth: A Convolution Guided Fusion Model for Monocular Depth Estimation
+CGTF-Depth: A Convolution Guided Trausformer Fusion Model with MRF Smooth for Monocular Depth Estimation